Guide

 Start with the kind of session you want

 The fastest way to choose a browser game is to decide what kind of session you want before you open the player.
-Use popular games when you want a quick scan, puzzle games when you want slower focus, sports or driving games when you want reaction-based play, and topic pages when the search is more specific, such as football, mahjong, solitaire, car, word, merge, idle, or mobile browser games.
+Use popular games when you want a quick scan, puzzle games when you want slower focus, sports or driving games when you want reaction-based play, and topic pages when the search is more specific, such as mobile, football, mahjong, bubble shooter, car, or idle browser games.

 Read the game page before loading